Grief Therapy in Potomac

 When will it be over?
 Unfortunately, there is no simple and straightforward answer.
 There are too many variables to predict with any accuracy how long someone will be in grief.
 Every griever is unique, as measured by their personality, coping behaviors, previous experiences with grief, their relationship with the one who died, and many other factors.
 Every loss experience is also unique, including how expected the death was and whether or not someone was responsible for the death, to name just a few of the variables.

 Grief counseling can help you with many things.
 It can help you to better cope with the loss, work on expressing your feelings, become more open to new relationships, and/if and when you are ready for it, to potentially work on building a new identity for yourself.

 The clinicians at Washington Psychological Wellness can provide sufferers with the assistance they need to move past such feelings as there may be a tendency to avoid the pain — which can prolong it.
 Counselors are highly trained therapists who have years of experience working with grief and loss.
 They can help their clients process their loss and make meaning of something that otherwise can be very painful.
 Grief and loss are highly charged emotions.
 Therefore, it can help to have support as you navigate and process these difficult experiences.

-Ready to speak to a grief therapist?
+Ready to speak to a grief therapist in Potomac?